3D printing, painting, and laser engraving custom board games

 Planks of cedar, hinges, outdoor screws

 First-year students in the School of Health Sciences created a personalized paper mask to reflect their professional identity.
 Students were encouraged to work on their masks on their own time and at work nights, hosted at the Maker Hub.
-Professor Morris brought her nursing students to the Maker Hub during class so they had focused time to work.
+Professor’s Kussman and Van Horn brought their nursing students to the Maker Hub during class so they had focused time to work.
 Students painted, cut out stickers on the vinyl cutter, cut out symbols on the laser engraver, and more.
 Learn more about this initiative on Today @ Elon.

 Instructor: Jacob Rutz